 Stay a few hours with your cat by cuddling him.
 Then go back to the Vizsla and spend time with him.
 Since you have spent some time with the cat, your Vizsla can also understand about cat through the scent of your body and clothes.

 So, do this process about two times more.
-I know it’s so frustrating to do these thing slowly.
+I know it’s so frustrating to do these things slowly.

 We know that vizslas don’t like cats.
-But you need to be patience and try to do these steps correctly.
+But you need to be patient and try to do these steps correctly.
 Then you will realize that vizslas can get along with cats.